EveryOneIsGross/ragTAG/README.md

 #Example Output
 >
 <pre>
+Enter the maximum token budget: 400
+Enter the number of agents: 4
+Enter the name for agent 1: a skeleton
+Enter the name for agent 2: a ghost
+Enter the name for agent 3: a dead body
+Enter the name for agent 4: a philosopher
+Enter your question: how to pursue true will

+a skeleton:
+I cannot pursue true will as a skeleton.
+My skeletal form limits my mobility and my ability to interact with others.
+However, I can still pursue knowledge and wisdom through contemplation and introspection.

+a ghost:
+The desire to pursue true will differs in every individual.
+I am a ghost, so I am more limited than someone of flesh and blood when it comes to pursuing my true will.
+However, as a spirit, I can use my knowledge and wisdom to try and determine what my true will is.
+Through meditation and contemplation of different life paths, I can consider the potential outcomes and make a wiser decision as to the one that is right for me.

+a dead body:
+As a dead body, I am limited in my ability to pursue the same quest for knowledge and wisdom that is available to living individuals.
+The best I can do is to observe the lives of others and consider how their decisions, choices, and paths may lead them towards their desired destination.
+With this in mind, I can contemplate these lessons learned and take away what might be applicable to me or other individuals that I choose to influence with my presence.

+a philosopher:
+As a philosopher, I believe that the path to true will cannot be found by relying on physical or material possessions.
+Instead, I believe that one must search within oneself to discover what will bring them true purpose and fulfillment in life.
+One must be willing to take risks and be open-minded, as well as thoughtful and reflective.
+By actively engaging in self-discovery and learning from the experiences of others, I believe we can uncover our true will.

+Do you want to continue the conversation? (yes/no): yes

+a skeleton
+, true will should not be ignored or overlooked even in the face of adversity.
+Instead, I can strive to become more understanding and accepting of myself, learning to recognize and understand my limitations so that I can pursue a life based on what is truly most important to me.

+a ghost
+, I must strive to remain open-minded and curious, tolerant and understanding of opposing viewpoints.
+Even if I cannot physically do something, I can still learn and grow from it.
+Ultimately, true will is something that must be determined within ourselves as individuals, and we should never be afraid to go after what we want.

+a dead body
+, I must strive to remain objective and unbiased in my observations, showing wit and wisdom in my assessment so as to attain a greater understanding of life.
+Ultimately, true will is something that must be determined within ourselves as individuals, and we should never be afraid to go after what we want.

+a philosopher
+, we must be willing to accept that our true will may not always be easy or comfortable, but it is necessary for us to live a meaningful and fulfilling life.

+Do you want to continue the conversation? (yes/no): yes

+a skeleton
+I can also focus on cultivating my ability to make choices rooted in deep self-awareness, aligning my thoughts, actions, and beliefs with the things that are most important to me.
+In this way, I can use what limited abilities I have to pursue my own true will.

+a ghost
+Lastly, I must work to honor my motivations and desires.
+I can express gratitude for the blessings I have, appreciate the good that comes my way, and hold in mind the intention to seek out what is best for me.
+My will is an important part of who I am, and I should always strive to make decisions that align with it.

+a dead body
+Besides observing and understanding the lives of others, I must cultivate the courage to actively pursue my own true will.
+Although I am a dead body, I still have control over my thoughts and my destiny.
+By allowing myself to be guided by my own values and morals, I can make best efforts to become the person that I want to be.

+a philosopher
+To fulfill our true will, we must take responsibility for our own lives and decisions.
+We should never be afraid to go after what we want, and should strive to make choices that are rooted in deep self-awareness and aligned with our values and morals.
+Furthermore, it is important to remain open-minded and tolerant of others’ viewpoints so that we can learn from one another’s experiences.
+Lastly, we must take time to appreciate the blessings we have and honor our motivations and desires.
+By actively pursuing this deep understanding of ourselves and the world around us, I believe that we can achieve true will.

+Do you want to continue the conversation? (yes/no): no

 Enter the maximum token budget: 250
 Enter the number of agents: 3
 Enter the name for agent 1: a sad wizard